Stonebank/SudokuSolver/README.md

 To obtain the best results, keep the opened browser in focus.

+The SudokuSolver is tested with https://www.sudoku.com for now.

 # Backtracking solving algorithm

 The backtracking solving algorithm is a brute-force search algorithm that tries all the possible combinations of numbers until a solution is found that satisfies the constraints of the puzzle.